twocentsmusic/PSYC341OER/_pages/problemsolving-creativity/probsolve.md

 Problem-solving abilities can improve with practice.
 Many people challenge themselves every day with puzzles and other mental exercises to sharpen their problem-solving skills.
 For example, sudoku puzzles appear daily in most newspapers.
 Typically, a sudoku puzzle is a 9×9 grid, but the simple sudoku below (see figure) is a 4×4 grid.
 To solve the puzzle, fill in the empty boxes with a single digit: 1, 2, 3, or 4.
 Here are the rules: The numbers must total 10 in each bolded box, each row, and each column; however, each digit can only appear once in a bolded box, row, and column.
 Try the one to the left if you like!

-On the right is is another popular type of puzzle that challenges your spatial reasoning skills.
-Connect all nine dots with four connecting straight lines without lifting your pencil from the paper:

 <figure style="float:right;margin-left:10px;margin-top:7px;width:30%">
     <img src="https://bobsthinktank.github.io/PSYC341OER/images/DotsAndLines.jpg" alt="A square shaped outline contains three rows and three columns of dots with equal space between them.">
-    <figcaption> Did you figure it out?
-Once you understand how to crack this puzzle, you won’t forget. </figcaption>
 </figure>

+On the right is is another popular type of puzzle that challenges your spatial reasoning skills.
+Connect all nine dots with four connecting straight lines without lifting your pencil from the paper:

 Now take a look at the “Puzzling Scales” logic puzzle below (figure below).
 Sam Loyd, a well-known puzzle master, created and refined countless puzzles throughout his lifetime (Loyd, 1914).